Paralegal Studies A.A.S.

 ABA-approved paralegal studies degree program

-With an associate degree from an ABA-approved program, you qualify to sit for several national certification or registration exams.
+With an associate degree from an ABA-approved program, you qualify to sit for several national certification or registration exams for paralegals and legal assistants.
 American Bar Association approval is widely recognized by U.S. lawyers as the standard in legal education.
-With a curriculum that is up to date and responsive to the needs of the legal community, UAA’s A.A.S. in paralegal studies is closely monitored for faculty qualification, library resources, student placement and assessment.
+With a curriculum that is up to date and responsive to the needs of the legal community, UAA's A.A.S. in paralegal studies is closely monitored for faculty qualification, library resources, student placement and assessment.